 + PRO: Shopping, eating out and nightlife

 The lifestyle in Amsterdam is second to none.
-The quirky shops, world-class restaurants and legendary nightlife make the free-spirited Dutch capital one of the great cities of Europe.
+The quirky shops, world-class restaurants and legendary nightlife make the free-spirited Dutch capital one of the great European cities.

 Accommodation in Amsterdam

 As a city with a high population density, it can be hard to find accommodation in Amsterdam.
 There’s a lot of competition, and rentals are often snatched off the market just as quickly as they're listed.
 This drives prices up.

 Once expats do find a suitable new home, they shouldn’t expect much space, as apartments in Amsterdam are often smaller than what many expats from abroad (certainly from the US) are used to.

 Getting around in Amsterdam

 + PRO: One of the world’s most cycle-friendly cities

 Amsterdam’s reputation as a city of cyclists is well earned.
 Around 60 percent of the city’s population uses bicycles for their daily commute.
 The government has invested in extensive cycling infrastructure, making it a breeze to get around on two wheels.